 Bodies of knowledge, not target of violence.
-IN_VISIBLE Project reaches out women*, lesbian, trans*, inter and people of color.
+IN_VISIBLE Project reaches out women*, lesbian, trans*, intersex and people of color.

 IN_VISIBLE stands for Inclusion and Visibility.
 When we are denied expressing our identity and participating in education we become invisible.

 IN_VISIBLE is an interactive, bottom up, visualization tool and open mapping prototype that monitors the changing landscape of access,

 inclusion, and exclusion from public spaces, institutions and services

 for transgender communities.

 In my academic biography I had the false belief it was not acceptable/ legitime to be me.

 I did not know other people like me who were not severely outcasted in society.
 I couldnt express my authentic self at the University.
 Which back then missed and still today, lack of policies and protections for TIN people (Transgender, Intersex and NonBinary).